ArmandDS/grpc_mapreduce_test/README.md

 Please make sure to update tests as appropriate.

 # Usage
- On folder executables are the .jar for the driver and the worker, it requires a folder /inputs with the data on the same directory.
+ On the folder __executables__ are the .jar files for the driver and the worker, it requires a folder __/inputs__ with the data on the same directory.

 ### run the Driver from terminal
  ```bash